Skip to content

 Why Honu works specifically with solid silver

 Because it is a noble, precious, beautiful, and "living" metal.
 It is pleasant to work with (although it also has its "moods"...
-I'm referring here to the fire spots that would drive any solid silver jewelry designer crazy...).
+I am referring here to the fire spots that would drive any solid silver jewelry designer crazy...).

-But I forgive it its quirks because it stands the test of time without fading and adapts to your lifestyle.
-It accompanies you and ages with you, gaining character over the decades and being passed on with pride.
+But I forgive it its whims because it stands the test of time without fading and adapts to your lifestyle.
+It accompanies you and ages with you, gaining character over the decades and being passed down with pride.

 Soon, your jewelry will bear your signature, marked by your habits, your movements, and your life.
 It is the story you share with it that makes it so precious.